cfg-columbus18/team-1/README.md

 ### Thank you
 Special thanks to JPMorgan and Refugee Hub for giving us the wonderfully rewarding and fun opportunity to deveop an app from scratch for a great cause!

+The code ("Code") in this repository was created solely by the student teams during a coding competition hosted by JPMorgan Chase Bank, N.A. ("JPMC").
+JPMC did not create or contribute to the development of the Code.
+This Code is provided AS IS and JPMC makes no warranty of any kind, express or implied, as to the Code,	including but not limited to, merchantability, satisfactory quality, non-infringement, title or fitness for a particular purpose or use.